 Starting a smallholding can be hard work, but small farmers and smallholders are more than willing to give advice and insight into how to get set up, from sheep breeds to fencing materials.
 There are communities and forums you can tap into, and a real desire to help your neighbours sits at the heart of countryside living.

 Coronavirus has meant that a younger demographic are entering into this sort of lifestyle as many have the ability to adopt more flexible working patterns.

 Demand in this part of the market remains strong and shows little let up, albeit dogged by a lack of supply of such rural properties.
 Herefordshire and Shropshire are very much emerging markets, highlighted over the past year or so by the increased time many have spent in the countryside and those who have travelled through lesser-known counties.

 Most buyers here are entering from outside the area and, if they’re looking for somewhere with land, will find property in this area which benefits from a couple of acres.

 Types of buyers for smallholdings

 Whilst interest still exists from traditional purchasers wishing to make a living from the land, a growing number of non-agricultural buyers have emerged who may be keen to explore additional income streams from environmental assets such as natural capital.

-Entrepreneurs may be attracted by Class Q permitted development rights which present opportunities for converting farm buildings into dwellings subject to conditions; this may enable further income options to make a smallholding viable.
-Another class of buyer simply seeks space and privacy in a rural setting.
+Entrepreneurs may be attracted by Class Q permitted development rights which present opportunities for converting farm buildings such as a stone barn or similar properties into dwellings subject to conditions; this may enable further income options to make a smallholding viable.
+Another class of buyer simply seeks similar properties for space and privacy in a rural setting.